-- 11.1.
-The University shall maintain on file immunization records for all persons not exempted from this requirement for immunity to measles and rubella.
-These records shall be open to examination by the State Department of Health during normal business hours. - 11.2.
-When a person transfers to another University or university within the state system of higher education, the University shall, upon appropriate request, send a copy of the person's immunization record at no cost to the University or university to which the person has transferred. - 11.3.
-The University shall comply with any immunization reporting requests from the West Virginia Higher Education Policy Commission. - 11.4.
+11.1.
+The College shall maintain on file immunization records for all persons not exempted from this requirement for immunity to measles and rubella.
+These records shall be open to examination by the State Department of Health during normal business hours.

+11.2.
+When a person transfers to another college or university within the state system of higher education, the College shall, upon appropriate request, send a copy of the person's immunization record at no cost to the college or university to which the person has transferred.

+11.3.
+The College shall comply with any immunization reporting requests from the West Virginia Higher Education Policy Commission.

+11.4.
 The West Virginia Department of Health and Human Resources may provide campus student health centers with official health and immunization records for the purpose of recording immunizations which they might administer.

 Approvals:

 President

+Date

 Chair of the Board